Durango Merchant Services Review

 Durango offers a full array of products and services for both high-risk and low-risk merchants, including the following:

-- Online shopping cart integration: You can use either the company’s proprietary Durango Cart™ or a variety of third-party carts that integrate with the Durango Pay™ gateway.
+- Online Shopping Cart Integration: You can use either the company’s proprietary Durango Cart™ or a variety of third-party carts that integrate with the Durango Pay™ Gateway.

 Fees & Rates

 When evaluating a merchant account provider, the first and most important question merchants have is, “How much is this going to cost?”
-Equally important issues such as contract terms, product features, and customer service quality often get overlooked in favor of the impact on a merchant’s bottom line.
+Equally important issues, such as contract terms, product features, and customer service quality, often get overlooked in favor of the impact on a merchant’s bottom line.
 While this is true for both high- and low-risk merchants, those in the high-risk community start at a disadvantage for two reasons.
 First of all, high-risk processing inevitably costs more than low-risk processing.
 Processing rates are higher, account fees are higher (and there may be more of them), and contract terms tend to be longer and more expensive to get out of.
 Second, very few (if any) high-risk providers openly advertise their rates, fees, or terms on their websites.
-While you might think they just don’t want to reveal how high their costs really are, the real reason (in most cases) is simply that pricing has to be customized for each merchant based on a myriad of factors.
-There simply is no “one size fits all” pricing like you’ll find with providers like Square (see our review).
+While you might think they just don’t want to reveal how high their costs really are, the actual reason (in most cases) is that pricing has to be customized for each merchant based on a myriad of factors.
+There simply is no “one size fits all” pricing like you’ll find with providers such as Square (see our review).

-While the company doesn’t disclose any specific information about processing rates, they do note on their website that most high-risk accounts will be set up with a tiered pricing plan.
+While the company doesn’t disclose any specific information about processing rates, it does note on its website that most high-risk accounts will be set up with a tiered pricing plan.
 We’re not fans of tiered pricing due to its lower transparency and higher overall costs, but for a new high-risk business that’s just getting started with accepting credit cards, it may be the only choice you’re offered.
 Nonetheless, we encourage all merchants to at least ask for an interchange-plus pricing plan when negotiating the terms of their account.
 Regardless of which plan you end up with, be aware that, as a high-risk merchant, your rates will almost certainly be higher than what a similar low-risk business would be offered.

 Contract Length & Early Termination Fee

 We’ve found in reviewing dozens of merchant account providers that a provider will usually only advertise its contract terms if it offers month-to-month billing with no early termination fee to all its merchants.
-Very few providers offer such generous terms, although more and more are moving away from long-term contracts all the time.
+Very few providers offer such generous terms, although more of them are moving away from long-term contracts all the time.
 Durango doesn’t disclose its contract terms for several reasons.
 For one thing, the company works with over a dozen banks and processors to place your account, and contract terms will vary widely among them.
 Also, the same factors that influence the kind of processing rates and account fees you’ll have to pay also come into play in setting the terms of your contract.